Reduced home ownership, pensions benefits and wage stagnation have all hit the 1980s cohort hard

 This generational divide was one of the injustices that the prime minister pledged to fight in her first speech from the steps of Downing Street, pointing out that ‘if you’re young, you’ll find it harder than ever before to own your own home’.

 This report demonstrates that realising that promise will require coordinated reforms in a range of policy areas, including expanding access to housing, reversing wage stagnation and improving the conditions and employment prospects of young workers.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.